4thTech EIC/SME instrument 2020 Accelerator

 *Follow the link to view 4thtech Notarisation MVP video tutorial: https://youtu.be/cG5KDx5Ahmo

-To fully implement the blockchain 4thtech services and, to make it compliant with the Digital Service Infrastructure (DSI) and policy objectives, it is subjected to its unique Enterprise Access-Point (i.e. EAP) development.
-The current CEF eDelivery solution is based on a model, where the Access Points of eDelivery implement an electronic data and documents exchange protocol which ensures secure and reliable data exchange.
+To fully implement the blockchain 4thTech services and, to make it compliant with the Digital Service Infrastructure (DSI) and policy objectives, it is subjected to its unique Enterprise Access-Point (i.e., EAP) development.
+The current CEF eDelivery solution is based on a model, where the Access Points of eDelivery implement an electronic data and documents exchange protocol that ensures secure and reliable data exchange.
 Trust is established between two public administrations’ Access Points and the electronic data and documents exchange is activated.
 We propose the development of a new Enterprise-level Access-Point, where trust will be provided by the blockchain.
 The proposed 4thtech Enterprise Access-Point will behave in a similar way to the current CEF Access Point but with the main difference of interacting directly with the blockchain.
-In this case, there is no need for interacting with receiver Access Point.
-Also, there will be some differences in the case of the Access Point, SML, and SMP interacting because electronic data and documents are transmitted to receiver Access Point over blockchain, not over the internet and different data is used to determine the receiver.
+In this case, there is no need for interacting with the receiver Access Point.
+Also, there will be some differences in the case of the Access Point, SML, and SMP interacting because electronic data and documents are transmitted to the receiver Access Point over blockchain, not over the internet and different data is used to determine the receiver.
 Electronic identification (eID) and Trust Services are key enablers for secure cross-border electronic transactions and central building blocks of the Digital Single Market.
 The compatibility with existing eIDAS infrastructure will be achieved in two phases; (1) integration of Digital Certificate Standard X.509 Public Key Infrastructure, and; (2) integration of EU Login eID standard.

 Compatibility with the existing systems

-The Document, eDelivery and Notarisation Blockchain Enterprise Suite (i.e. DEN-BES) high-level architecture will enable blockchain technology to be used as a service in the background in sync with existing enterprise systems and compatible with European CEF infrastructure, sourcing blockchains’ true potential and benefits.
-A bridge will be developed between most used ERP systems such as SAP.
+The Document, eDelivery and Notarisation Blockchain Enterprise Suite (i.e., DEN-BES) high-level architecture will enable blockchain technology to be used as a service in the background in sync with existing enterprise systems and compatible with European CEF infrastructure, sourcing blockchains’ true potential and benefits.
+A bridge will be developed between the most used ERP systems such as SAP.
 This will enable fast integration into already established working processes used by organizations.

 To address the complexity of blockchain monetization, two pricing revenue models were created: